slicez11/directus/README.md

 ---
 title: Directus
-description: A one-click-install Directus instance using PostgreSQL.
-Always install lastest version know of Directus.
+description: A one-click-install Directus instance using PostgreSQL and Redis
 tags:
   - javascript
   - directus